estebanfloresf/Learn_Redux_WesBos/readme.md

 # Learn Redux

 A simple React + Redux implementation.
+Mimics same functionality as an instagram app.

 ## Running